-With plenty of recording time under their belts, and an insatiable appetite for performing live for their loyal fans old and new, the next promises to be a great one for Bad Touch.
-With Download and the Bonafide tour confirmed, as well as two performances at Les-Fest, a return to the Reepham Music Festival and a headline slot at the Rock Your Age Festival, their catchy beats and heavy riffs will be ringing in yours ears for the whole of 2014.
+With plenty of recording time under their belts, and an insatiable appetite for performing live for their loyal fans old and new, the future looks bright for Bad Touch.
+A busy end to the year follows after a fantastic start, which will ensure their catchy beats and heavy riffs will be ringing in yours ears for the remainder 2014.

 At Last Some Pure Rock Energy, I want to hear more – Art & Soul Magazine -2010